Folakunmi21/marketing-campaign-ml/README.md

 This project builds a machine learning model that predicts whether a customer will respond to a marketing offer.
 It includes data exploration, model training, API development with FastAPI, containerization with Docker, and cloud deployment using Fly.io.

 ## Project Overview
-Businesses often waste marketing budget by sending offers to customers who are unlikely to respond.
-This project solves that by predicting response likelihood using customer demographics, purchase patterns, and past campaign interactions.
+Marketing campaigns often rely on reaching a large audience, many of whom may not respond to the offer.
+Sending campaigns to uninterested customers wastes money, resources, and reduces overall campaign efficiency.
+The challenge is to identify which customers are likely to respond to a marketing offer based on their past behavior, demographic profile, and purchasing patterns.
+This project develops a predictive model that estimates the probability of a customer responding to a marketing campaign.
+Using historical customer data, including purchases, previous campaign responses, demographics, and engagement metrics, multiple models were trained and evaluated (Linear Regression, Random Forest, XGBoost).
+The best-performing model (XGBoost) predicts the likelihood of a positive response for each customer.

+How it will be used:
+1. Businesses can target only those customers most likely to respond, saving money and increasing campaign ROI.
+2. The model is deployed as a FastAPI web service, allowing users to send customer data and receive a response probability and a binary recommendation (likely to respond or not).
+3. This solution enables data-driven decision-making in marketing strategy, turning raw customer data into actionable insights.

 ## Dataset
 The project uses the [Customer Marketing Campaign dataset]([url](https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign)) containing customer demographics, purchase behaviour, and previous campaign acceptance.
+This repository also contains the dataset in csv.

 ## Key Features
 - End-to-end ML pipeline